 You can type in the content of your message right here, in the editor, or paste it from a plain text editor, such as Notepad or TextEdit.

 Make sure that you’re not copying formatted text from editors such as Word, as it might cause your email to not render properly in your prospect’s inbox.

 For copying and pasting formatted text, paste it into Notepad/TextEdit first (to remove formatting), and copy it again from there, then paste it into Woodpecker’s editor.

 Always use the blue personalization buttons – our custom fields, available in the email editor, right below the Subject line, and styling options.
 They are called snippets, and their task is to insert information specific to your prospect into your email.

-Wondering how to add them to your CSV, XLS or XLSX file and then import to Woodpecker, to begin with?
+Wondering how to add them to your CSV, XLS, or XLSX file and then import them to Woodpecker, to begin with?
 Here is our CSV and Excel guide »

 3. Add a follow-up message or add a Condition

 You can follow up with the prospects who have not responded to your email.
 To create a follow-up message, click “ADD EMAIL” right below the editor that contains your first message.

 Just like with the first email, you can compose the follow-up message in the editor, and personalize it with snippets.
 You can send your follow-up in the same thread (as a sequence) or as a separate message »